Landmark ruling leaves no doubt that rescission is effected when the borrower notifies the creditor of his intention to rescind.

 To exercise your right of rescission, you must inform the lender in writing — a phone call won’t do.
 The letter doesn’t have to be postmarked by the deadline — you merely have to drop it in a mailbox by the deadline.
 That means that if your right of rescission ends at midnight Saturday night, and you mail the letter just before the deadline, and Monday is a federal holiday so the letter isn’t postmarked until Tuesday, you still have rescinded the loan.

 We have affiliation with foreclosure attorneys around the country.
-To get help send your NOTICE OR RIGHT TO CANCEL to your lender then fill out the FREE CONSULTATION FORM.
+To get help sending your NOTICE OR RIGHT TO CANCEL to cancel the mortgage transaction fill out the FREE CONSULTATION FORM HERE

 Legally Cancel Your Student Loans. http://studentloan2.com